baumths/flutter_tree_view/example/example.md

     // tree nodes to animate in and out when the parent node is expanded
     // and collapsed, the AnimatedTreeView could be used instead.
     //
-    // The tree view widgets also have a Sliver variant to make it easy to
+    // The tree view widgets also have a Sliver variant to make it easy
-    // incorporate your hierarchical data in more sophisticated scrolling
+    // to incorporate your hierarchical data in sophisticated scrolling
-    // experiences for your users.
+    // experiences.
     return TreeView<MyNode>(
       // This controller is used by tree views to build a flat representation
       // of a tree structure so it can be lazy rendered by a SliverList.